Protestantism in China: Early history

 Some hoped that the Chinese government would discriminate between Protestantism and Catholicism, since the law was directed at Catholicism, but after Protestant missionaries in 1835–36 gave Christian books to Chinese, the Daoguang Emperor demanded to know who were the "traitorous natives in "Canton who had supplied them with books."
 The foreign missionaries were strangled or expelled by the Chinese.

+Protestant missionaries benefitted from increased access to China and privileges through the unequal treaties, which foreign powers required China to sign between 1842 and 1860.

 In 1860, Protestant missions were confined to five coastal cities.
 By the end of the century, Western powers had forced the government to allow missionaries into the interior.
 During the second half of the century, increased numbers of missionaries entered the country.
 Scores of new missionary societies had been organized in the United States after the American Civil War and participation increased from Great Britain as well.
 Several thousand missionaries were working in all parts of China.
 The 1859 Awakening in Britain and the example of J. Hudson Taylor (1832–1905) were influential.

-By 1865 when Taylor's China Inland Mission began, 30 different Protestant groups were working in China.
+By 1865 when Hudson Taylor's China Inland Mission began, 30 different Protestant groups were working in China.
 The diversity of denominations represented did not equate to more missionaries on the field.
 In the seven provinces in which Protestant missionaries had already been working, there were an estimated 204 million people with only 91 workers, while there were eleven other provinces in inland China with a population estimated at 197 million, for whom absolutely nothing had been attempted.
 Besides the London Missionary Society, and the American Board of Commissioners for Foreign Missions, there were missionaries affiliated with Baptists, Southern Baptists, Presbyterians, Methodists, Episcopalians, and Wesleyans.
 Most missionaries came from England, the United States, Sweden, France, Germany, Switzerland, or the Netherlands.